Rebecca (musical): Europe

 The musical was performed in Helsinki, Finland, at the Helsingin kaupunginteatteri (Helsinki City Theatre) from 28 August 2008 to 9 May 2009, as well as in Kouvola, Finland, at the Kouvolan Teatteri from 11 September 2010.
 Rebecca played in Budapest, Hungary, in March 2010 (and later in repertory), and in Szeged in July-August 2024.

 In February 2014 the musical played in Malmö, Sweden at Malmö Opera.
 The director was Åsa Melldahl, and the musical director was Anders Eljas.
-Productions have also played in Stuttgart, Germany; St. Gallen, Switzerland; Moscow, Russia; Belgrade, Serbia; Bucharest, Romania; and Ostrava, Czechia.
+Productions have also played in Stuttgart, Germany; St. Gallen, Switzerland; Moscow, Russia; Belgrade, Serbia; Bucharest, Romania; Ostrava, Czechia; and Plzeň, Czech Republic.

 UK and US readings and fundraising fraud

 In 2009, Ben Sprecher co-produced two English-language readings of Rebecca, hoping to mount West End and Broadway productions of the musical.
 The first, in October 2009, featured Sierra Boggess as "I", Brent Barrett as Maxim and Pia Douwes as Mrs. Danvers.
 The English-language book was written by Christopher Hampton in collaboration with Kunze.
 The other reading took place in March 2011 in New York, directed by Michael Blakemore and Zambello.
 The cast featured Boggess as "I", Hugh Panaro as Maxim, Carolee Carmello as Mrs. Danvers and James Barbour as Jack Favell.

 A Broadway production was announced twice during 2012, to be co-directed by Blakemore and Zambello and choreographed by Graciela Daniele.
 However, the producers cancelled both times after financing for the production fell through, even though there were $1 million in advance ticket sales.
 In October 2012, The New York Times reported that four of the "investors" in the proposed Broadway production never existed.
 Following criminal investigations by the FBI and federal prosecutors in Manhattan, Mark Hotton, the middleman who fabricated the fictitious investors, and received $60,000 in fees, was arrested and charged with fraud.
 In January 2013, Sprecher told an interviewer that he hoped to mount the show on Broadway later in 2013.
 Although the Securities and Exchange Commission pursued no action against Sprecher and his partner, they were unable to raise enough funding for a Broadway opening.

-On 24 April 2017, during a trial in New York State concerning losses from the aborted production, it was announced that Sprecher and Louise Forlenza had lost the rights to produce the show and would not pursue a Broadway run.
+On 24 April 2017, during a trial in New York State, concerning losses from the aborted production, it was announced that Sprecher and Louise Forlenza had lost the rights to produce the show and would not pursue a Broadway run.